Photo: Melisa Cardona.

 - Late Night / Open Mic Assistant: This position is for the night owls.
 Offers technical support to the late night tech director working with sound and lighting equipment.
 Will assist in set-up for late night.

 Accessibility Team – Duties include ensuring that accessibility needs of ROOTS Week participants are being met throughout the event.
-The team will support participants that have communicated to ROOTS that they are in need of additional support (such as golf cart transportation, meal delivery, etc.).
+The team will support participants that have communicated to ROOTS that they are in need of support such as golf cart transportation, meal delivery, etc. A great fit for people passionate about (dis)ability justice.

 Visual Art Set-Up Team – Are you a visual art lover / maker / supporter?
 Join this team and assist visual artists in set-up and display of their materials.
-Must be available to help take things down on Sunday.
+Must be available to help set up on Tuesday or take things down on Sunday.